-Another thing you can do is to add a few quality links (link from Wiki or other useful quality content), and add a few interlinks, which will dilute the paid link and bring it back to a normal link.
+Another thing you can do is to add a few quality links (link from Wiki or other useful quality content) and add a few interlinks, which will dilute the paid link and bring it back to a normal link.

 Tips for blogs allowing guest posting:

-I have discussed this many times and I will repeat it again here: most blogs offering guest posting are more likely to be penalized, because most offer backlinks with anchor text.
-Addtionally, many times these blogs offer links to irrelevant domains.
+Additionally, many times these blogs offer links to irrelevant domains.
 Imagine, how a link to a pet shop looks in an SEO blog?
 Moreover, if the links are anchor text optimized, they will have a negative effect on your blog’s SEO.

-For these reasons, it’s time to check all of the guest posts published on your site, and begin making changes to the links.
+For these reasons, it’s time to check all of the guest posts published on your site and begin making changes to the links.